d-v-88/chatting-app/README.md

 *Git & GitHub*: For version control and project collaboration.

+## Backend (Node.js + Express)
+Node.js – Runtime environment for building the backend

+Express.js – Web framework for creating RESTful APIs

+Socket.IO (server) – To handle real-time communication between users

+Multer – For handling file uploads (images/videos)

+bcrypt.js – For securely hashing user passwords

+JSON Web Token (JWT) – For user authentication and session management

+MongoDB Atlas – For storing user data, messages, and media URLs

+Mongoose – ODM (Object Data Modeling) library for MongoDB

+## Other Tools
+Cloudinary – For storing and serving images and videos (if used)

+Postman – For API testing during development

 ## APPLICABILITY
 This Chat-App is a practical, real-word application that can be used in various scenarios: